About Monroe County

 Elections & Voter Records

-Election administration in Monroe County, Arkansas, is conducted by the Monroe County Clerk, who serves as the county's chief election official responsible for voter registration, election preparation, polling place operations, and certification of election results.
-The Monroe County Clerk's Office is located at 107 West Monroe Street, Clarendon, AR 72029, and can be reached at (870) 747-3632 for election-related inquiries, voter registration information, and absentee ballot requests.
+Election administration in Monroe County, Arkansas, is conducted by Monroe County Clerk, who serves as Monroe County's chief election official responsible for voter registration, election preparation, polling place operations, and certification of election results.
+Monroe County Clerk's Office is located at 107 West Monroe Street, Clarendon, AR 72029, and can be contacted through the office’s website. election related inquiries, voter registration information, and absentee ballot requests.
 Voter registration in Arkansas is available to U.S.

-- Absentee ballot applications must be submitted to the Monroe County Clerk's Office, with specific deadlines for requesting and returning completed ballots established by state law.
+• Absentee ballot applications must be submitted to Monroe County Clerk's Office, with specific deadlines for requesting and returning completed ballots established by state law.

 Registered voters in Monroe County can verify their registration status and find their assigned polling place by using the voter lookup tool on the Secretary of State's website or by contacting the County Clerk's Office directly.
 Monroe County maintains several voting precincts with polling places typically located at community centers, schools, and municipal buildings in Clarendon, Holly Grove, and rural areas.
 Election records that are public in Arkansas include voter registration lists (with certain personal information redacted), precinct-level election results, candidate filing information, campaign finance reports for county candidates, and absentee ballot statistics, all subject to inspection under the Arkansas Freedom of Information Act.